papis/papis/doc/source/quick_start.rst

     ~/.config/papis/config

 Right now we will open this file for editing and we will create a library.
-In papis everything should be human-readable and human-editable.
+In Papis everything should be human-readable and human-editable.
 So adding a library is as easy as adding two lines to this configuration file.

 Say that you want to create a "papers" library, where you can finally order